emaijala/MLInvoice/README.md

 In English
 ----------

 MLInvoice is a free web-based invoicing system primarily for Finnish companies.
 It includes support for creating and emailing PDFs and Finvoice electronic invoices.
-The code is written and commented in English, and invoices can be created in English.
-Multilanguage support/English UI will be introduced in version 1.6.0.
+The code is written and commented in English.
+The user interface is available in both Finnish and English, and invoices can also be created in both languages independently of the UI language.
+Different locale settings can be defined in the language files.
+It is also possible to add new translations without having to touch the code.

 Main Features: